cartercompbio/PSTP_bootcamp_2024/Command_Line_Basics.md

 1. Navigate to your home directory and create a new directory named `bioinfo_projects`.
 2. Inside `bioinfo_projects`, create an empty file named `sample.txt`.
 3. Use `ls` to list all items within `bioinfo_projects` and `cat` to display the contents of `sample.txt`.
+4. Practice More with this Online Tutorial from [Linux Journey](https://linuxjourney.com/lesson/the-shell)

 Congratulations on completing this introductory module!
 You've taken your first step into the powerful world of command-line interfaces, a cornerstone of bioinformatics analysis.